 Landscape level management is difficult when ownership is distributed among many parties with diverse and often conflicting management objectives.
 In some areas of the MAV, government entities and large private ownerships (e.g., timber companies) own a substantial percentage of existing forested area.
 Even so, management on adjacent private lands may impact management decisions on public lands because landscape conditions influence suitability of habitat for priority wildlife.
-It should be noted that this does not imply a need for regulation of habitat conditions on private lands but many private landowners may choose to implement our recommendations for management of bottomland hardwood forest stands (see Management of Bottomland Hardwood Forests).
+It should be noted that this does not imply a need for regulation of habitat conditions on private lands but many private landowners may choose to implement our recommendations for management of bottomland hardwood forest stands (Chapter III).